You can definitely see a lot of Belize in two weeks.

-Day Twelve: San Ignacio
+Day 12: San Ignacio

 Time to do whatever activity you couldn’t fit in yesterday.
 And to stuff your face with more of the cheap food and drink available in this part of Belize.

 Take the bus from the centre of town to Benque 10 minutes away.
 It will be about $1/2.
 I spent 6 days in Benque, just chilling out after spending a small fortune in Caye Caulker.
-It’s a cool place, ridiculously cheap as you can see in my article on How much will I spend in Belize and is a centre of things to do in the area, but there’s not much to do in Benque itself.
-If you’re looking for a quiet time to work, chill, be with your loved one / whatever I’d recommend you substitute my San Ignacio recommendation for a stay in Benque instead.
+It’s a cool place, ridiculously cheap as you can see in my article on the Coolest Things to Do in Belize, and the costs section at the end.

 Take a walk around Benque – you’ll find cute houses, real people, and that they speak Spanish here.
 Go to the main Constitution Square at the right time and you’ll find an awesome brass band made up of about 30 kids playing chart tunes.